NuevoFoundation/workshops/content/english/python-tensorflow/activity-2.md

 {{% /notice %}}

-Copy and paste the following code block into Google Colab:
+Copy and paste the following code block into your Google Colab Notebook:

 ```python
 #the train_images and test_images range between values from 0 to 255.